My name is Jenni Donato.

 Over the next few weeks, I watched with pride and relief as my daughter turned from a tiny, defenceless toddler into a strong, determined, brave warrior.
 And I began to laugh again, for real this time.

 I realised the actress routine I’d perfected wasn’t really an act, I could be that person if I wanted to.
 I decided to take inspiration from my daughter and my Aunt, who at the time was dealing with a terminal illness, and decided to be strong.
 To be happy and grateful for what I had, and what we’d been through.
 I became a warrior myself, just like my child.
 Determined not to let this experience break us as a family (though I don’t mind admitting we were close).
 I was determined to fill our lives with happiness again, for real this time.
 Determined for all the pain to have a purpose.
 And determined to eventually return to work - to do something truly worthwhile - to use my experiences to help others going through their own unexpected challenges, to help and guide them to back to their normality.
 To take ownership of their lives again, to smile again and make their story a better one.

-My experiences have fundamentally changed me - I want to make a difference to people going through challenges of their own – I genuinely care.
+My experiences have fundamentally changed me - I want to make a difference to mums going through challenges of their own – I genuinely care.

 For now, my daughter is happy and is recovering amazingly well.
 Who knows what the future holds for us all, but she is still as strong and determined as ever.
-She is so loving to her new little brother - who we were finally blessed with in November 2017 - and who has challenges of his own.
+She is so loving to her new little brother - who we were finally blessed with in November 2017.
 The love developing between them is beyond heartwarming to watch.
 There is still a fire in her heart, and to watch her run around you would never know what she’s been through - what we’ve all been through.

 We look ‘normal’ again.
 We’re not of course, and I’m proud not to be.
 But our new ‘normal’ is - for now - going great.